Gravebot/Gravebot/README.md

 [![Discord](https://discordapp.com/api/guilds/128598463947472897/widget.png)](https://discord.gg/0iXEgtjdHgkpdsVr)
 ## About

-A fantastic, helpful, and fun [Discord](https://discordapp.com/) chat bot!
+A fantastic, helpful, and fun [Discord](https://discordapp.com/) chat and music bot!
 Gravebot comes with a bunch of cool and powerful commands for both Discord and games!

 ## [Changelog](CHANGELOG.md)